 - handful coriander

 Combine all the ingredients in a food processor and pulse until chopped.
-Add salt and black pepper to taste.
+Then add salt and black pepper to taste.

 - 1 ripe avocado